 “Blood splits” and Nevada DUI Law

-Most people who are arrested for driving under the influence in Nevada elect to take a Nevada DUI breath test rather than a blood test.
+Most people who are arrested for driving under the influence in Nevada elect to take a DUI breath test rather than a blood test.
 A breath test is quick and non-invasive and the results are immediately available.

 However, under Nevada law, if you take (or are required to take) a blood test, you can have your blood independently retested by a laboratory of your choice.
-This is one reason why some lawyers recommend a DUI blood test in Nevada instead of a DUI breath test.
+This is one reason why some lawyers recommend a DUI blood test instead of a DUI breath test.